waveform80/rpi-lgpio/docs/differences.rst

 Differences
 =======================

+.. currentmodule:: RPi.GPIO

-Many of the assumptions underlying RPi.GPIO -- that it has complete access to, and control over, the registers controlling the GPIO pins -- do not work when applied to the Linux gpiochip devices.
+Many of the assumptions underlying `RPi.GPIO`_ -- that it has complete access to, and control over, the registers controlling the GPIO pins -- do not work when applied to the Linux gpiochip devices.
 To that end, while the library strives as far as possible to be "bug compatible" with RPi.GPIO, there *are* differences in behaviour that may result in incompatibility.